How Your Diet Can Save You and the Planet

 Even one person—such as you—can make a big difference by eating less meat and moving toward a plant-based diet.
 Here are some of the contributions you'll make to the health of the planet (as well as your own):

-*If you eat 100 grams (3.5 ounces) of meat every day, about one serving for most meat eaters, your diet puts out about 7.2 kg of carbon dioxide emissions (from farm to table).
-If you are vegetarian, your daily carbon emissions drop dramatically.
+- If you eat 100 grams (3.5 ounces) of meat every day, about one serving for most meat-eaters, your diet puts out about 7.2 kg of carbon dioxide emissions (from farm to table).
+If you are a vegetarian, your daily carbon emissions drop dramatically.

 If you do eat meat, what kind of meat you eat makes a big difference.
 Beef creates more than double the emissions of pork, and close to four times the emissions of chicken.
 Lamb is even worse than beef.
 Fruits, vegetables, and nuts create less than one-third the emissions of chicken (and a twelfth of beef).